 I recently had a great conversation with Jack Todd, Director of Communications and Policy for Bicycle Colorado.
 We discussed the organization’s plans for 2021 and beyond.
-As you know, I’m a big proponent of bicycle safety in Denver and Colorado.
+As you know, as a Denver bicycle accident lawyer, I’m a big proponent of bicycle safety in Denver and Colorado.
 Since my boys were babies (the oldest one is graduating from high school this spring!), I have been working on city and state initiatives to make our roads safer.

 So, it was interesting and inspiring to speak with Jack about Bicycle Colorado’s goals.
 Allow me to share!